 This indicator presents an index of the number of people volunteering to conserve Ontario’s biodiversity and provides a means of assessing trends in the level of public participation in biodiversity conservation in the province.

 Figure 1.
-Number of people volunteering to conserve biodiversity in Ontario, 2006-2018.
-(Source: Nature Conservancy of Canada, Ducks Unlimited Canada, Conservation Ontario, Ontario Nature, Ontario Federation of Anglers and Hunters, and Ontario Stewardship) (Note: Data for Ontario Federation of Anglers and Hunters was only available for the years 2010-2018.
-Data for Ducks Unlimited Canada and the Ontario Ministry of Natural Resources Stewardship Program were based on financial years rather than calendar years.
-Financial year data was assigned to the first calendar year).
+Number of people volunteering to conserve biodiversity in Ontario, 2006-2023.
+(Source: Nature Conservancy of Canada, Ducks Unlimited Canada, Conservation Ontario, Ontario Nature, Ontario Federation of Anglers and Hunters, and Ontario Stewardship) (Note: Data for Ontario Federation of Anglers and Hunters started in 2010.
+Data for Ducks Unlimited Canada and the MNR’s Resources Stewardship Program were based on financial years rather than calendar years.
+Financial year data was assigned to the first calendar year.
+Data from MNR’s stewardship program ended in 2013).

 Status: